 Take a very good look at the photograph.
-In the photograph you can see the portrait of a young teenager in a blue T-shirt (the Boy in blue) attempting to light up a reefer.
+In the photograph, you can see the portrait of a young teenager in a blue T-shirt (the Boy in blue) attempting to light up a reefer.
 He is closely surrounded by peers eager for him to do it because if he does they can too.
 There is some apparent awe for the Boy in blue by his mates; he is their leader by choice or nature.
-He is definitely not from a privileged background and neither are his peers but they look up to him.
-Leaders instinctively know their followers expect them to be first movers and hardly backdown.
-With the provision of privilege or means he could be a future captain of industry, senator, Anglican bishop, colonel, principal or publisher.
-Who really knows?
+He is not from a privileged background and neither are his peers but they look up to him.
+Leaders instinctively know their followers expect them to be first movers and hardly back down.
+With the provision of privilege or means, he could be a future captain of industry, senator, Anglican bishop, colonel, principal or publisher.
+Who knows?
 What will be the use of the Boy in blues’ leadership appearance or qualities in the present and future Nigeria society?
 Who exactly is the Boy in blue and where can he be found?

 The more fortunate trajectories for the Boy in blue can be found through serendipity and are not common.
 A sibling or relative may rescue him from a life of drugs and possibly crime.
 But such persons may eventually tire of the boy’s ways and send him packing, perhaps directly onto the streets.
-A kind Samaritan who is a veteran of the life the Boy in blue is living may decide to take him under his wing and would have the experience and skill to nurture him into respectable citizen.
+A kind Samaritan who is a veteran of the life the Boy in blue is living may decide to take him under his wing and would have the experience and skill to nurture him into a respectable citizen.

 Another trajectory can be found in the establishment of civil society organisations that can accommodate and nurture kids like the Boy in blue for a better life in adulthood.
 Street kids, in this sense, are not necessarily homeless or family-less, they simply live with so much deprivation they have to fend for themselves on the streets from childhood.
-Childhood hustling often create “entrepreneurs” out of kids but not the Silicon Valley-type.
+Childhood hustling often creates “entrepreneurs” out of kids but not the Silicon Valley-type.

 The establishment of rehabilitation centres, typically set up and run by charities and civil society groups, is usually a sign that it is too late for the like of the Boy in blue.
 Rehabilitation, which helps kick the drug habit of addicts is a tough road back to the normal life and relapses (backsliding) back into the habit are far too easy to resist in most cases.
-Even rehabilitation from drugs in wealthy nations, with good free medical care and a supportive welfare system can be a massive challenged for drug addicts and the rehabilitation professionals treating them.
+Even rehabilitation from drugs in wealthy nations, with good free medical care and a supportive welfare system, can be a massive challenged for drug addicts and the rehabilitation professionals treating them.
 In Nigeria, healthcare is relatively expensive and there is not even family welfare for naughty boys.

 We did not forget to mention the various tiers of the Government of Nigeria.
 They were not worth mentioning.